• Homepage

 This simple trick will make any goal sound much more achievable.

-It can be tough to get motivated and stay focused to achieve a goal when the deadline seems too far away.
+It can be challenging to get motivated and stay focused on achieving a goal when the deadline seems too far away.

 Decomposing your goals into smaller steps with short deadlines will boost your confidence and help you focus on the present.